Ch33s3Burger/ODISS-Docker/README.md

 ```

 This script will create a folder `backup/` in the folder from the script has been executed. </br>
 It will output three files.
-The `druid_metadata_dump.sql` which holds a Postgres dump of the Druid metadata.
+The `druid_metadata_dump.sql` and `metabase_dump.sql` which holds a Postgres dump of the Druid metadata and Metabase data.
 A `druid_shared.tar` file which holds the zipped Druid segments (the data).
-And a `metabase_data.tar` which hold the metabase data.

 ## Restoring a Backup